 If you’re drinking most of your IPAs at home, you need to get great bar-quality glassware.
 “Since I haven’t been able to go to bars as much as I’d like this year, I’ve loved bringing the bar to my house,” says Amanda Zessin, the communication manager for Rogue Ales.
 She loves the Spiegelau IPA glass because “it’s designed to showcase the complex and alluring aromatic profiles of the IPA beer style by preserving a frothy head while enhancing the taste and mouthfeel.
 I can now savor my favorite IPAs like Outta Line in the safety of my home!”

-As with baking sourdough, homebrewing has seen a resurgence during the pandemic.
+As with baking sourdough, homebrewing has seen a resurgence lately.
 “The good people at Brooklyn Brew Shop have the perfect set-up for the novice enthusiast,” says Shaun O’Sullivan, the brewmaster and a founder of 21st Amendment Brewery.
 The one-gallon beer kits provide the essential equipment for making a batch of your favored style.
 O’Sullivan is partial to the Black Is Beautiful imperial stout kit, a collaboration with San Antonio craft brewery Weathered Souls.
 “It is bold and rich.”

 “Hands down, the best gift for a beer lover is beer,” says Hayley Shine, the brewer at Roe Jan Brewing Company in Hillsdale, New York.
 She recommends buying fresh beer from a local brewery; it can use your business more than ever.
 If the brewery or brewpub does not offer can or bottles, you’ll want to tote the beer home in an insulated growler (or, opt for a gift card and an empty growler).
 Try the Stanley Classic, which can keep 64 ounces of beer cold and pressurized for up to 24 hours.